Yasmani Grandal Player Props: White Sox vs. Brewers

 Brewers Pitching Rankings

-- The Brewers pitching staff is 16th in the league with a collective 8.7 strikeouts per nine innings.
+- The 8.7 strikeouts per nine innings compiled by the Brewers pitching staff ranks 16th in the league.

-- The Brewers' 4.04 team ERA ranks 12th among all MLB pitching staffs.
+- The Brewers have a 4.05 team ERA that ranks 13th across all league pitching staffs.

-- Brewers pitchers combine to allow 148 total home runs at a rate of 1.3 per game (to rank 24th in baseball).
+- The Brewers rank 24th in baseball in home runs surrendered (149 total, 1.3 per game).

-- Burnes tries for his 10th victory when he gets the start for the Brewers, his 24th of the season.
-He is 9-6 with a 3.42 ERA and 141 strikeouts in 139 1/3 innings pitched.
+- Woodruff (1-1) gets the starting nod for the Brewers in his fourth start of the season.
+He's put together a 1.65 ERA in 16 1/3 innings pitched, with 21 strikeouts.

-- In his last appearance on Saturday, the right-hander went six innings against the Pittsburgh Pirates, allowing two earned runs while surrendering two hits.
+- The righty's most recent appearance came on Sunday against the Pittsburgh Pirates, when he went five innings, surrendering two earned runs while allowing four hits.

+- In three games this season, the 30-year-old has amassed a 1.65 ERA and 11.6 strikeouts per nine innings, while giving up a batting average of .193 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.